 In the 70’s South Florida activists made national history in their fight against Anita Bryant and her crusade.
 Their efforts inspired and galvanized gays and lesbians across the country and prompted a national boycott of the orange juice industry.
 In the 80’s, AIDS challenged Pride to give visibility to a new issue.
 Pride assumed a responsibility to remind the city and the media of the lives being lost to AIDS.

 In the 1990’s AIDS phobia fueled a growing fervor of religious extremism.
 “Ex-Gay” ministries claimed that Gays can change their sexual orientation through Jesus, in a controversial “Truth in Love” campaign.
 In 1998, more than 3000 South Floridians rallied to protest Reverend D. James Kennedy of the Coral Ridge Presbyterian Church and his “hate campaign guised as Christian love.”

 Currently, the State of Florida still provides challenges.
 From the “Defense of Marriage Act” debate to the fight for the right of Gays to adopt children, Pride is an opportunity to take a stand against oppression, and celebrate the strength and resolve of the LGBT community.
 In Pride, both celebration and protest are alive and evident, in South Florida.

-Pridefest (Pride South Florida) remains as the largest Pride Festival in the state of Florida with thousands of attendees and up to 250 vendors.
+Pride Fort Lauderdale remains as a large Pride Festival in the state of Florida with thousands of attendees and up to 250 vendors.
 It’s a two day celebration at War Memorial, Fort Lauderdale.